MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **Sequoia support**

-Microsoft Defender supports macOS Sequoia (15) in the current Defender release.
+Microsoft Defender is working with Apple on a network stack change that is impacting Network Protection's Network Filter with macOS Sequoia (15).

 **macOS Deprecation**